 And, for those asking for them, there will be wide room shots in the book!

-This was a project I envisioned for this room when we first saw the house.
+This was one of the home projects that I envisioned for this room when we first saw the house.
 This room already had some nice detail with the fireplace, built-ins, and arched doorways, but I felt like it needed more.
 We added picture frame molding in 2019 (you can find that tutorial HERE.)
 But, I knew boxed beams and trimming out the ceiling would be a perfect way to add even more architectural interest to the room.

 The beams aren’t painted or trimmed out in this picture, but you get the idea!